-Compatibility Note - EE_OPSR in SPARC64 V is changed to FE_OPSR in SPARC64 VI.
+Compatibility Note - EE_OPSR in SPARC64 V is changed to FE_OPSR in SPARC64 VII.
 There are no changes in the other error_state transition errors.

-P.3.2 error state Transition Error in Suspended Thread
+P.3.2 Error_state Transition Error in Suspended Thread

-SPARC64 VI allows itself to enter suspend state by suspend instruction.
-Only POR, WDR, XDR, interrupt_vector and interrupt_level_n exceptions can resume it back to running state.
-If an error occurred the resources related to those exceptions, this thread suspends forever.
-To prevent to fall into this situation, an urgent error regarding following registers are reported as error_state transition error in suspend state.
+SPARC64 VII allows itself to enter the suspend state by means of a suspend instruction.
+Only POR, WDR, XDR, interrupt_vector and interrupt_level_n exceptions can return it back to the running state.
+If an error occurred in the resources related to those exceptions, the thread stays suspended forever.
+To prevent this situation, an urgent error regarding the following registers is reported as error_state transition error in suspended state.

-- ASI_EIDR

-- STICK, STICK CMPR
+- ASI_EIDR - STICK, STICK_CMPR

-- TICK, TICK CMPR
+■ TICK, TICK_CMPR

-In this case, ASI_STCHG_ERROR_INFO.UGE_CORE, along with corresponding bit of ASI UGESR is set to 1.
+In this case, ASI_STCHG_ERROR_INFO.UGE_CORE, along with corresponding bit of ASI_UGESR is set to 1.